Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Related Work

 \subsection{3D Scene Reconstruction Approaches}

-Extensive research has been conducted on 3D scene reconstruction in the past decades. \ac{TSDFs} are widely used for detailed structure representation, which can be further transformed into \ac{ESDFs} as proposed in Voxblox \cite{voxblox} or VDBFusion \cite{vdbfusion} for navigation. \ac{NeRFs} are constructed using multi-view images \cite{mildenhall2020nerf,Chen_2022_CVPR,Tancik_2022_CVPR} and adopted to represent large-scale urban environments \cite{URF,neural3D}.
-However, they normally require intensive observation for better performance and introduce a high computation burden to mobile devices.
-This limits their applications with online local mapping requirements such as locomotion, local path planning, and exploration.
+Extensive research has been conducted on 3D scene reconstruction. \ac{NeRFs} are constructed using multi-view images \cite{mildenhall2020nerf,Chen_2022_CVPR,Tancik_2022_CVPR} to represent large-scale urban environments \cite{URF,neural3D}.
+However, they normally require extensive observation of the scene for better performance. \ac{TSDFs} are widely used to represent detailed structures and can be used to incrementally build \ac{ESDFs} as proposed in Voxblox \cite{voxblox} for navigation.
+VDBFusion \cite{vdbfusion} improves the data structure of Voxblox \cite{voxblox} for better efficiency and more accurate ray-casting.
+Nevertheless, it still brings heavy computation and memory burdens to mobile devices and might be unsuitable for applications with online mapping requirements.

 Some approaches describe the volumetric occupancy or terrain height to simplify the calculation.
 Hornung \textit{et al.} \cite{octomap} propose OctoMap for probabilistic 3D occupancy estimation.
 Jia \textit{et al.} \cite{omu} develop an accelerator for real-time OctoMap building on embedded platforms.
 Stepanas \textit{et al.} \cite{ohm} adopt GPU for online occupancy map generation.

-As mentioned before, elevation maps are widely used as more efficient representations of terrain features.
-Fankhauser \textit{et al.} \cite{elevation2014,elevation2018} present a robot-centric probabilistic elevation mapping approach that also returns the mapping uncertainty.
-Miki \textit{et al.} \cite{elevationcupy} implement a GPU pipeline for efficient elevation mapping while supporting various post-processing functions.
-However, these approaches normally fail to recover dense and detailed terrain features due to occlusions and the inaccuracy of sensors and pose estimations.
-Our approach provides online neural dense elevation mapping with uncertainty estimations.
-Different from the uncertainty in \cite{elevation2014,elevation2018}, our approach additionally considers the uncertainty from map completion, which leads to a more robust performance of downstream tasks.
+Elevation maps are widely used as an efficient representation of terrain features.
+Fankhauser \textit{et al.} \cite{elevation2014,elevation2018} present a robot-centric probabilistic elevation mapping approach that also returns the uncertainty from the sensor noise and state estimation inaccuracy.
+Miki \textit{et al.} \cite{elevationcupy} implement a GPU pipeline for efficient elevation mapping with various post-processing functions.
+However, these approaches may fail to recover dense and detailed terrain features when the observation is quite sparse.
+Our approach provides online dense elevation mapping from sparse LiDAR frames using a neural network.
+Different from the uncertainty in \cite{elevation2014,elevation2018}, our approach additionally considers the uncertainty from map inpainting as it generates dense maps, which may better benefit the downstream tasks for robust performance.